slopezpereyra/slopezpereyra.github.io/_posts/2024-07-17-OnVoluntaryDeath.md

 two years of torture under Decius: he deemed death a lesser evil than abandoning his faith.
 The Bible agreed with him: in *Mark 14:31* Peter tells
 Jesus: *If I should die with thee, I will not deny thee in any wise*.
-In *Chronicles 1:10* we are told that, defeated by the Philistines,
+In *Samuel 31:4* we are told that, defeated by the Philistines,

 > Saul said to his armourbearer: Draw thy sword, and thrust me through
 > therewith; lest these uncircumcised come and abuse me.
 But his armourbearer